rs/rest-layer/README.md

 ### Schema

-Resource field configuration is performed thru the [schema](https://godoc.org/github.com/rs/rest-layer/schema) package.
+Resource field configuration is performed throught the [schema](https://godoc.org/github.com/rs/rest-layer/schema) package.
 A schema is a map of field name pointing to field definition.
 The field definition contains the following properties:

 | Property     | Description
 | ------------ | -------------
 | `Required`   | If `true`, the field must be provided when the resource is created and can't be set to `null`.
 The client may be able to omit a required field if a `Default` or a hook sets its content.
 | `ReadOnly`   | If `true`, the field can not be set by the client, only a `Default` or a hook can alter its value.
 You may specify a value for a read-only field in your mutation request if the value is equal to the old value, REST Layer won't complain about it.
-This let your client to `PUT` the same document it `GET` without having to take care of removing read-only fields.
+This let your client to `PUT` the same document it has `GET` without having to take care of removing the read-only fields.
+| `Hidden`     | Hidden allows writes but hides the field's content from the client.
+When this field is enabled, PUTing the document without the field would not remove the field but use the previous document's value if any.
 | `Default`    | The value to be set when resource is created and the client didn't provide a value for the field.
-The content of` this` variable must still pass validation.
+The content of this variable must still pass validation.
 | `OnInit`     | A function to be executed when the resource is created.
-The function gets the current value of the field (a`fter` `Default` has been set if any) and returns the new value to be set.
+The function gets the current value of the field (after `Default` has been set if any) and returns the new value to be set.
 | `OnUpdate`   | A function to be executed when the resource is updated.
-The function gets the current (updated) value of the fi`eld` and returns the new value to be set.
+The function gets the current (updated) value of the field and returns the new value to be set.
+| `Params`     | Params defines a param handler for the field.
+The handler may change the field's value depending on the passed parameters.
+See [Field Parameters](#field-parameters) section for some examples.
 | `Validator`  | A `schema.FieldValidator` to validate the content of the field.
-| `Dependency` | A query using `filter` format created with `schema.Q("{\"field\": \"value\"}")`.
+| `Dependency` | A query using `filter` format created with ``schema.Q(`{"field": "value"}`)``.
 If the query doesn't match the document, the field generates a dependency error.
 | `Filterable` | If `true`, the field can be used with the `filter` parameter.
 You may want to ensure the backend database has this field indexed when enabled.
+Some storage handlers may not support all the operators of the filter parameter, see their documentation for more information.
 | `Sortable`   | If `true`, the field can be used with the `sort` parameter.
 You may want to ensure the backend database has this field indexed when enabled.
 | `Schema`     | An optional sub schema to validate hierarchical documents.